Informal Communication in an all-remote environment

 Coffee chats

-In the Traction Conference video above, GitLab co-founder and CEO Sid Sijbrandij shares how remote teams can stay connected with Frederic Lardinois of TechCrunch.
+In the Traction Conference video above, GitLab co-founder, Sid Sijbrandij shares how remote teams can stay connected with Frederic Lardinois of TechCrunch.

 We understand that working remotely leads to mostly work-related conversations with fellow team members, so everyone at GitLab is encouraged to dedicate a few hours a week to having social calls/coffee chats with anyone in the company.